National Stud and Gardens, Co Kildare

 Getting There

 • Lafcadio Hearn Japanese Gardens – located in the centre of Tramore, County Waterford.
-It is a short walk from the town’s main bus stop and has limited on‑site parking.
-The garden sits on the seafront, offering easy access to Tramore Beach and the town’s cafés.
+A short walk from the town’s main bus stop; limited on‑site parking is available on the adjacent promenade.
+The garden sits on the seafront, offering easy access to Tramore Beach and local cafés.

 • Irish National Stud Japanese Gardens – situated on the stud farm at Brallistown Little, Tully, Co.
 Kildare (R51 AP20).
-The site is reachable by car via the M7 motorway (approximately 45 minutes from Dublin).
-Public transport options include a bus to Kildare town followed by a local taxi.
+Reachable by car via the M7 motorway (≈45 minutes from Dublin).
+Public transport: bus to Kildare town followed by a local taxi or the Stud’s shuttle service (check schedule).
+Parking is free in the Stud’s visitor car park.

-• Guided tours – the Irish National Stud offers guided walks that explain the symbolism of each garden zone.
-The Lafcadio Hearn Gardens provide self‑guided audio tours and the option to join an expert guide for a deeper narrative of Hearn’s life.
+• Guided tours – the Irish National Stud offers scheduled walks explaining the symbolism of each garden zone.
+Lafcadio Hearn Gardens provide self‑guided audio tours and occasional expert‑led sessions.

 Why Visit?